Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

 Logical probability \cite{bar1953semantic} provides a framework for probability and information via logic.
 Another connection between logic and information theory has been proposed in \cite{lastras2023towards}.
 These lines of research mostly focus on classical logic, and regard the amount of information as a function of the (logical) probability that a logical sentence holds.
-In contrast, the hyperconfusion entropy in this paper (Definition \ref{def:entropy}) is not a simple function of the probability of a certain event, and is inspired by zero-error source and channel coding.
+In contrast, the hyperconfusion entropy in this paper (Definition \ref{def:entropy}) is not a simple function of the probability of a certain event.
 We will see that our definition correctly captures the communication cost of various settings.
 There are other works that relate logic and information flow \cite{eijck1994logic,barwise1995logic}, though the meaning of ``information'' in these works is closer to the general notion of human knowledge, rather than sources and messages in communication settings as in this paper.

 {}